What Are Sales Goals?

 However, money is just one of the six motivators that inspire action.
 A sales manager should do their best to familiarize themselves with the motivators, and figure out how to use them to incentivize their team members.

-For a quick review, the six types of motivators and their driving factors are:
+The six types of motivators and driving forces are:

 It can be difficult to figure out what motivates the people on your team without the help of an assessment.
 If you want to uncover not just what motivates your team but also practical ways to coach them, the personal and selling skills they’ve developed (and the ones that need improvement), and their preferred communication style — then check out the Brooks Talent Index.
 It will also ensure you hire the right candidates for your team.